OPTOMETRY : EYE EXAM BOOKING + RECALL SYSTEM

 • Recall, reorder, and pickup motion run with stronger visible continuity.

-The Rage Number captures the measurable patient and revenue leak.
-The Vibration Tax is everything the clinic carries because the front door still feels too noisy: the doctor seeing demand but not enough booked exams, the manager knowing optical should be stronger, and the front desk living in a permanent state of interruption.
+Your leak estimate captures the measurable patient and revenue leak.
+The Stress Cost is everything the clinic carries because the front door still feels too noisy: the doctor seeing demand but not enough booked exams, the manager knowing optical should be stronger, and the front desk living in a permanent state of interruption.

 Optometry practices are especially vulnerable because they run two clocks at once.
 The exam book drives patient flow.
 The optical side protects margin.
 If the intake path does not respect that reality, both clocks underperform together.